elena-corio/digital-tissue/backend/README.md

   ALLOWED_EMAIL_DOMAIN=students.iaac.net
   ```

-### Local Development (Auth Optional)
+### Local Development (Auth Toggle)

-For local testing without authentication, the backend will:
-- Accept requests with **no Authorization header** and return a mock token
-- Allow both authenticated (with Clerk JWT) and unauthenticated requests
-- This makes local development easier without setting up Clerk
+By default, protected endpoints still require an `Authorization` header.

-To skip all authentication: set `SKIP_AUTH=true` in `.env`
+To skip authentication checks in local development, set `SKIP_AUTH=true` in `.env`.
+When enabled:
+- JWT verification is bypassed
+- Domain checks are bypassed
+- A mock local user payload is returned

 ### Running the Server